Backendless/ui-builder-library/components/bl-tree-select/README.md

   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/dw44c7j97E8nNnD8daiI).

 ## Properties

 | Property                | Type                                                | Default value                                                                                                                                                                           | Logic                        | Data Binding | UI Setting | Description                                                                                                                                                                    |